acep-uaf/PAPR-adapters/README.md

 # Bullard Mask to 3M Hose
 This adapts the round 3M PAPR hose to the bayonet-style socket on the Bullard mask/hood.
 It allows Bullard Masks to be used with 3M PAPR units.

-Mask side: Bullard PAPR hood
+Mask side: Bullard PAPR hood - port adapter style like Bullard PA30 units.

-Hose side: 3M Versaflo PAPR hose (3M part numbers BT-20, BT-30, or BT-40)
+Hose side: 3M Versaflo PAPR hose
+  3M part numbers: BT-20, BT-30, or BT-40 like used in 3M Versaflo TR-6710N.

 ![Top: bayonet-style Bullard mask connector.
 Bottom: 3M hose connector.](Bullard_Mask_to_3M_Hose/part-200x.jpg)